 Do you sense a problem yet?
 I hate to tell you, but it gets worse.
 We haven't even met the protagonist yet.

 Sudo Cecil lives in a world where wizards and humans live together in a strained peace.
 This peace is present partly due to the fact that wizards have their own laws and try their own kind.
 This means they also have their own lawyers--or barristers, as they are called in Japan--and Cecil is the youngest wizard to ever pass the bar exam in Japan.
-So naturally, on her first day at the Butterfly Wizard Law Firm her frogman familiar let's her oversleep and she runs into a wizard-powered bank robbery, which embroils her in her first case.
+So naturally, on her first day at the Butterfly Wizard Law Firm her frogman familiar let's her oversleep and she runs into a magic-powered bank robbery, embroiling her in her first case.

 The world is like PHOENIX WRIGHT by way of HARRY POTTER.
 There's this giant courtroom full of glowing, swirling, arcane symbols and a judge whose gavel transforms into a demon who seals your fate when you are given a death sentence.
 There's debate on the rules of magic and whether they apply to situations, and lawyers angrily shouting "OBJECTION!" while refuting evidence.
 The wizards have fascinating character designs that really make them stand out in terms of the world AND your memory.